-Course legislation sponsored by CDA.
-The bill passed out of Assembly Business and Professions Committee and is now in Assembly Appropriations Committee.
-It has an urgency clause, meaning that it requires two-thirds support on the teers for their professionalism, compassion, and teamwork.
-The experience was not only transformative for the patients served but also for the students, who gained invaluable outreach.
-Several alumni of the dental school who had previously participated in the clinic were among the volunteers. through March 2nd, 12 dental students and 2 faculty members The presence of these alumni volunteers is a testament to the from the University of the Pacific Arthur A. Dugoni School of inspiration these clinics can provide for young professionals Dentistry had the opportunity to participate in the CCF Clinic to continue volunteering and sharing their gifts and knowledge with their communities.
+We're incredibly grateful to our student and faculty volunteers for their professionalism, compassion, and teamwork.
+The experience was not only transformative for the patients served but also for the students, who gained invaluable exposure to real-world clinical environments and community outreach.
+Several alumni of the dental school who had previously participated in the clinic were among the volunteers.
+The presence of these alumni volunteers is a testament to the inspiration these clinics can provide for young professionals to continue volunteering and sharing their gifts and knowledge with their communities.
 We hope our latest volunteers continue this tradition of humanism, excellence, and community-focused care.

-University of the Pacific Dental Students Participate at California CareForce Clinic in Coachella Valley smoother logistics and even broader care for future trips.
+Looking ahead, the groundwork laid by this team will ensure smoother logistics and even broader care for future trips.
 We hope to expand student involvement in restorative and surgical care, supported by an increased faculty presence.
 These outreach efforts continue to build momentum, and we look forward to many more opportunities to serve.